-Research opportunities in HDFS – Human Development and Family Studies offers many research opportunities for Undergraduate, Graduate and Honors’ students, providing them the opportunity to pursue their academic interests in greater depth.
+Research Opportunities in HDFS – Human Development and Family Sciences offers many research opportunities for Undergraduate, Graduate and Honors’ students, providing them the opportunity to pursue their academic interests in greater depth.

-Undergraduate research information– Every UD college, department and research center provides opportunities for interested students to get their hands on the source of learning.
-Explore the many challenging options you have for bringing learning to life.
+Undergraduate Research Information– Every UD college, department and research center provides opportunities for interested students to immerse themselves in their field of interest by exploring scholarly options that bring learning to life.

 University of Delaware Resources